 But that’s not all.
 Participating in HGTV’s Design Star: Next Gen on HGTV has also been a major highlight for Lau.
 “I wanted the opportunity to be on the show as a platform to not only share my AristoFreak™ visions, but also to showcase and share my design process—that design is a way of thinking—and how I view the world,” she says.

 Lau greatly values the opportunity that Design Star: Next Gen presented over the past year in particular.
-“When people ask me what I was doing during the pandemic, I respond, ‘Oh I got in the kitchen and got creative, and oh yes, I also made a TV show,'” she says.
 “I am grateful that I was selected to be a part of such an incredibly talented and diverse cast.
-It is my hope that we inspire others out there to live their biggest dreams.”
+It is my hope that we inspire others out there to live their biggest dream,” she says.

 Of course, Lau says that designing for TV is incredibly different than her usual client-facing work.
 “In real life, I design for the people who will inhabit the spaces.
 On Design Star: Next Gen, I’m designing for the camera and the audience is the end user.
 They are both design, but they involve very different approaches and outcomes to the design process.”